-This month (July 2018), we bought a house in the South of France.
-I have to say, overall, the experience has been relatively smooth and straightforward, and I would heartily recommend it.
+In July 2018 we bought a house in the South of France.
+I have to say, overall, the experience was relatively smooth and straightforward, and I would heartily recommend it.
 That's not to say there hasn't been stress; buying a house and moving is, after all, up there as one of the most stressful life events.
 However, the process is quite different to what I know from the UK, and I am sure elsewhere, so here is my description of our experience to hopefully give you an idea of what to expect if you are thinking about it too.

 Talk to your bank or potential mortgage lender